phpdocker/lamp/README.md

 You should read [official Docker documentation](https://docs.docker.com/) first.

-Inspect `docker` directory where you can find services configuration.
+Inspect `docker` directory where you can find all configuration.

 If you need to initialize database with specified scheme and content, put your SQL files inside `docker/mysql/sql` directory.

-Run services by command `docker-compose up -d`.
+Build and run containers with command `docker-compose up -d`.

 ## Webserver

-Everything you put inside `public` directory will be exposed via built-in webserver.
+Everything you put inside `app` directory will be seen by Apache and PHP.

-Open your browser at:
+Data inside `app/public` will be handled by webserver and reached at:

 ```
 http://localhost:8080/